containers/buildah/docs/buildah-build.1.md

 Note: Do not pass the leading `--` to the flag.
 To pass the runc flag `--log-format json` to buildah build, the option given would be `--runtime-flag log-format=json`.

+**--save-stages** *bool-value*

+Preserve intermediate stage images instead of removing them after the build completes (Default is `false`).
+By default, Buildah removes intermediate stage images to save space.
+This option keeps those images, which can be useful for debugging multi-stage builds or for reusing intermediate stages in subsequent builds.

+`--save-stages` can be used with `--layers` and subsequent builds with `--layers` can use the preserved intermediate layers as cache.

+When combined with `--stage-labels`, all stage images (including the final image) will include metadata labels for easier identification and management.

 **--sbom** *preset*

 Generate SBOMs (Software Bills Of Materials) for the output image by scanning